REST AND REMEMBER: A YOGA AND CULTURAL RETREAT IN GHANA, WEST AFRICA

 MEET EUNICE

 Hi, I’m Eunice—founder of West2West and your host on this retreat.
-My home base is in California but, after several life-changing visits to Ghana, I bought a home here and started leading retreats so others could experience what I fell in love with: the people, the history, the richness of the land, and the deep sense of belonging.
-I blend my love of travel, culture, and connection to create experiences that feel both immersive and easeful—rooted in respect, joy, and community care.
+My home base is in California but, after several life-changing visits to Ghana, I bought a home here and started leading retreats so others could experience what I love most about the country, including the history, the richness of the land, and the people above all.
+I blend my love of travel, culture, and connection to create experiences that give people a true sense of Ghana—rooted in respect, joy, and community care.
 I also partner with local business and artisans to support sustainable livelihoods and share the beauty of Ghanaian culture and craftsmanship.
 I can’t wait to help you feel at home here.
 If you have any questions about Ghana or this retreat, email me eunice@west2west.org.
 You can also call or text me at +1 (925) 339-3823.

 MEET ITZEL